Our companies are backed by the Best Pick Guarantee. Call one today!

 When it comes to verifying your deck’s safety and structural integrity, cutting corners isn’t a good idea.
 Deck collapses can be deadly, and wood can deteriorate more quickly than you might think.

-Talk to and request estimates from several deck contractors to ensure that you’re making the best hiring choice possible.
-Be wary of a contractor who is reluctant to furnish a reference list or proof of insurance coverage or who gives you a bid that is wildly different from the others you received.
+Request estimates from several deck contractors.
+Be wary of a contractor who is reluctant to furnish a reference list or proof of insurance coverage.

 Also be sure to ask about cleanup.
-Deck replacement and repair work can create a lot of debris, most of which can’t be reused or repurposed.
-Every contractor you talk to should include cleanup costs on their estimate so that you can make an apples-to-apples comparison of the bids.
+Deck replacement and repair work can create a lot of debris.
+Every contractor you talk to should include cleanup costs on their estimate.
+This will help you make an apples-to-apples comparison of the bids.

 3 Quick Tips for Deck Maintenance

-Rebuilding or repairing a deck can be costly, so stay on top of regular maintenance tasks to ensure that you don’t have to arrange for major construction more than once.
+Rebuilding or repairing a deck can be costly.
+Stay on top of regular maintenance tasks so you don’t have to arrange for major construction more than once.

 1. Keep the wood protected.

-Bare wood, even if it’s pressure treated, needs to be stained or painted and sealed to protect it against the elements.
-Depending on how much you use your deck, this process will likely need to be repeated every couple of years.
+Bare wood, even if it’s pressure treated, needs to be stained or sealed to protect it against the elements.
+Plan to repeat this process every couple of years.

 2. Move plants and furniture periodically.

-Outdoor planters, rugs, and furniture can trap moisture and cause the deck to deteriorate prematurely.
-Move these types of items around the deck from time to time to ensure that the wood beneath them doesn’t begin to rot or attract insects.
+Outdoor planters, rugs, and furniture can trap moisture.
+That trapped moisture can cause the deck to deteriorate.
+Move these types of items around the deck from time to time.
+This helps ensure that the wood doesn’t begin to rot or attract insects.

 3. Address spills and stains promptly.

-You may not worry as much about stains on your deck as you do on your carpet, but do try to wipe up food and drink spills as thoroughly as you can.
-Food residue can attract wood-loving insects, and over time, those spills can make your deck look a little worse for the wear.
+Try to wipe up food and drink spills quickly and as thoroughly as you can.
+Food residue can attract wood-loving insects.
+Over time, those spills can make your deck look a little worse for the wear.

-Beyond keeping a roll of paper towels handy for outdoor gatherings, have your deck professionally pressure washed every year and before any staining or sealing services.
+Keeping a roll of paper towels handy for outdoor gatherings.
+Then, have your deck professionally pressure washed every year and before staining or sealing it.

-A deck can be a fantastic extension of your home, perfect for relaxing and getting together with friends and family, but only if it’s in good shape.
-Time, weather, and lack of regular maintenance can take their toll on the structure, so it’s important to inspect your deck regularly for signs of deterioration.
+A deck is the perfect spot for relaxing and getting together with friends and family.
+But that’s only the case if it’s in good shape.
+Time, weather, and lack of regular maintenance can take their toll on a deck.
+It’s important to inspect your deck regularly for signs of deterioration.

-Turn to an experienced, reputable deck contractor for advice on whether your deck needs to be repaired or replaced and the best ways to keep it in great shape.
+Turn to an experienced, reputable deck contractor for advice.
+They’ll be able to tell you whether your deck needs to be repaired or replaced and the best ways to keep it in great shape.